marionebl/jaketrent-blog/content/post/joy-simplicity.md

 title: "The Joy of Simplicity"
 ---

-Waiting, building up and do some great thing can sometimes not feel as joyful as just doing something simple.
+Waiting, building up to do some great thing can sometimes not feel as joyful as just doing something simple.

 <!--more-->